Fort Worth Rowing Club

 One of the key tools for a developing rower is the rowing machine, an ergometer or erg for short.
 The club will have erg sessions for LTR starting as soon as they register for LTR classes.
 For example, if you register for the September class, you can attend erg sessions starting in March.
 We believe that the erg sessions are so important that we require that the LTR student attend at least two successful erg sessions before they can go out in a single.

-There will be five LTR sessions in 2023; March, April, May, June, and September.
+There will be five LTR sessions in 2024; March, April, May, June, and September.
 Each session consists of six classes - five on the water.
 The first class of each session is conducted in the boathouse, where we complete paperwork, review boathouse procedures, etc. The second class is usually a four-person boat, quad, ride where two students join a coach in bow and an experienced rower in stroke.
 The third class entails rowing in a single.
 In the LTR process, the erg, quad, singles, practice and crew development events are building blocks on which students construct their rowing experience.
 Given that each class is a critical element in the skills development process, you should plan to attend all of the classes.
 Missing one class requires workarounds and additional effort on everyone's part; please don't create barriers to your development.

 As you complete the individual sessions of your class, you will be invited to attend supervised practices, which are available every Tuesday and Thursday evening.
 During the practices, the coach may invite you to work in a double boat with an experienced rower.
 Your LTR fee covers all phases of the LTR program for three months after the class.

 The course fee for the LTR process is $250, and by paying the fee, the student is committing to attend all sessions/events with no planned absences.
 There is a $100 non-refundable deposit due when registering.
 The deposit is applied to your course fee of $250 (the remaining total is due before your class starts).
 The course fee of $250 is comprised of a non-refundable $100.00 deposit, one final payment of $150.
-Additionally, a basic membership fee of $15.00 is required to join US Rowing.
+Additionally, a basic membership fee of $25.00 is required to join US Rowing.

 Mandatory Requirement- Do not complete this step until after first registering for a space in one of the classes:

 Students must complete the basic membership registration process and sign the US Rowing waiver before their Learn to Row class series begins.
-Visit US Rowing at http://www.usrowing.org/membership/ to complete the registration process.
+Visit US Rowing at http://www.usrowing.org/become-a-member/ to complete the registration process.
 Before signing the waiver, there are a few questions to answer.
-Visit - http://www.usrowing.org/rowing-101/ for a quick review.
+Visit - http://www.usrowing.org/learn-about-rowing/overview/rowing-101/ for a quick review.
 Club code: U9Z6P

 The lessons fee includes a 3-month membership immediately following completion of the classes.
 After the three month period is over, the student can choose to join as an FWRC member and the annual dues will be pro-rated for the remainder of the dues year (through March of the following year).

-2023 LESSON DATES
+2024 LESSON DATES

-• Series 2: April 5, 8, 15, 16, 22, 23
+- Series 4: June 5, 8, 9, 15, 22, 23

 GENERAL LESSON INFORMATION

 Trained, experienced members of the Fort Worth Rowing Club will conduct beginner classes for potential club members three to four times a year from our Beach Street boathouse.
+Rowing events are strenuous, requiring flexibility and agility on the part of the student to:

 COVID-19 Update and Resources